Mainakdeb/amfoss-tasks/README.md

   * GraphQL is better than REST API, but the learning curve is steep
 ***
-## Task 7:
+## Task 6:

   ### Hurdles Faced:

-  * Didn't know what RegEx was, had to watch a few Youtube Tutorials.
-  * String input in Rust is more complicated than I imagined.
+  * Had no idea how to use an API in GO-Lang
+  * Took some time to get used to the syntax.
+  * Couldn't figure out how to write the data in a text file

   ### Things I learned:

-  * Learnt about RegEx and its application in String validation.
-  * Learnt a thing or two about Rust-lang.
+  * Basics of Go-Lang.
+  * Learned a weird trick to bypass the annoying “declared and not used” error.
 ***
 ## Task 7: